Zironix-Limited/.github/profile/README.md

 ## License

-All projects in this organization are licensed under the [MIT License](LICENSE) unless otherwise specified.
+All projects in this organization are licensed under the [Creative Common License](LICENSE) unless otherwise specified.

 ---